Tips for Buying and Selling Gift Cards with Bridget Casey

 How to buy discounted gift cards for your favourite retailers

 Alternatively, now is the perfect time to find great deals on discounted gift cards for your favourite stores.
-Because so many gift cards are exchanged over the holidays, there’s an influx of available gift cards for sale in January.
+Because so many gift cards are exchanged during the holiday season, there’s an influx of available gift cards for sale.
 People are looking to get rid of perfectly good gift cards for any number of reasons, from receiving too many for one store to simply preferring to have cash instead.

 When it comes to buying a gift card, I follow the same I rules mentioned above.
 I look for discounted gift cards and once I find one, I request to meet the seller at the store the card is for to verify the balance.